gnuheidix/lake-level-meter/README.md

 <a href="https://github.com/downloads/gnuheidix/lake-level-meter/preview_20110511.svg">Preview</a>

 If you are using a rotten browser, you won't be able to see the preview image.
 This script has been tested with Firefox 4, Chromium 11 and Opera 11.1.

+In case you don't want to use a webserver, you can generate the SVG by executing the following command.

+php levelmeter.php > levelmeter.svg